 Figure 8.1 presents the percentage distribution of persons with a major disability, by district.
-It shows that Musanze district ranks ninth bottom among all districts by the percentage of people with a major disability (3.1%).
-The figure for Musanze is below the national average of 4.5% and the Northern Province average 4.9%.
-The district with the highest proportion of people with a major disability is Burera, with 8.2%.
+It shows that Nyamasheke district has 4.2% of people with a major disability, which is just below the national average of 4.5%.

+The district with the most people with a major disability is Burera with 8.2%.
+The lowest-ranking districts on this indicator are Kicukiro, Muhanga and Nyabihu with 1.9% each.